punund/20ful/README.md

 ## Integrated functionality

 This is what is called "plugins" elsewhere.
-This project is tiny (300 lines), so we can't be bothered with plugins.

 ### Templates